terraform-google-modules/terraform-google-secret/README.md

 There are two key operations, creating the buckets, and fetching a secret.
 Note that setting/storing a secret is a separate and out-of-band process.
 See [this readme for more information.](./secret-infrastructure/infra/README.md)

 The base module is to fetch a secret from already created buckets.
+Submodules are for fetching a file from GCS, and creating the buckets.
+See [./modules](./modules)

 ### Fetching a secret
 A simple example to fetch a secret is as follows: